 Facebook provides town and parish Councils a unique opportunity to significantly enhance their communications – yet few Councils are fully reaping the benefits on offer.
 Discover how to build up effective two-way conversations with local communities, make use of time-saving tools and learn techniques to improve digital engagement, all within the constraints of existing Officer time and resources.

-Beyond Facebook: how councils can make use of Instagram, Twitter and other social media platforms to get their message across
+Beyond Facebook: how councils can make use of Instagram, Twitter and other platforms to get their message across (new)